Washington and Lee University: Organization

 Though Washington and Lee has refused since 2003 to submit data to The Princeton Review, the 2006 edition of The Best 357 Colleges ranked W&L highly for "Best Overall Academic Experience", "Professors Get High Marks", and "Professor Accessibility".
 In the 2007 edition, Washington and Lee was ranked fourth in "Professors Get High Marks" and sixth in "Professor Accessibility".
 Combining academics with an active social culture, Washington and Lee ranked 14th in "Best Overall Academic Experience for Undergraduates".

 Washington and Lee University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.

 Student life

 The institution has 1829 students as of 2019.
 The median family income is $261,100, with 55% of students coming from the top 5% highest-earning families, 8% from the bottom 60%, and 1.5% from the bottom 20% (among the lowest of any U.S. college or university).
-82% of students are white, 4.5% are Hispanic, 3.4% are Asian, and 2.2% are Black.
+82% of students are White, 4.5% are Hispanic, 3.4% are Asian, and 2.2% are Black.
+The Princeton Review ranked Washington and Lee #6 on a list of "Happiest Students" and #5 on a list of "Their Students Love These Colleges" from a 2025 survey of students at 391 colleges.